India 'moved mountains' to contain second wave of COVID-19: EAM tells Indians in Kuwait | Health

 ''A large part of it has been made possible by very very vigorous government response to the second wave.
 The kind of effort and energy that I saw, the long hours that people put in.
 People really moved mountains to respond to what was an unprecedented situation,'' he said.

-The minster said the government ran hundreds of oxygen trains to ferry oxygen from the production centres to the major cities.
+The minister said the government ran hundreds of oxygen trains to ferry oxygen from the production centres to the major cities.

-''All our planes were mobilised, including the Air Force planes for the oxygen cylinder tanks to be moved, both within the country and from abroad to India,'' he said.
+''All our planes were mobilised, including the Air Force planes for the oxygen cylinder tanks to be moved, both within the country and from abroad to India,'' Jaishankar said.

 ''We procured medicines which were essential for COVID treatment.
 Many of them came from abroad.
 We also ensured the domestic production of the medicines was enhanced,'' he said.